Why Is My Dog Peeing in the House and How to Stop Them

 Training or retraining your dog to relieve themselves outside will require some diligence on your part.
 Try taking the following steps to alter your pet’s behavior and protect your home and your sanity.

 Watch for Peeing Signs.
 Dogs usually have obvious “tells” before they relieve themselves.
-Watch your dog closely and intervene if you see them sniffing the floor, cocking their leg or even just circling.
+Watch your dog closely and intervene if you see them sniffing the floor, cocking their leg, or even circling.
 Get them outside pronto and keep them there until they do the deed.
 Then, lay on the love and praise.
 They need to associate outside urination with your approval.

 Interrupt the Act.
 This one sounds messy, but if you make a loud noise when you catch them, they may stop peeing inside long enough for you to get them outside.
-Don’t let them continue or punish them afterwards.
+Don’t let them continue or punish them afterward.
 Get them outdoors and then praise them for finishing the job there.

 Remove the Smell.
 As a dog owner, you know that dogs who urinate in the house will return to the same spots over and over again due to the smell.
 Their urine contains an enzyme that powerfully marks the spot.
 Simply cleaning the area won’t get rid of this special scent.
-Fortunately, you can use a number of homemade concoctions or retail products to eliminate the enzyme.
+Fortunately, you can use a number of homemade concoctions or pet stain removal products to eliminate the enzyme.

 Sometimes spraying your dog with water when they begin peeing in the house will discourage them from this behavior.
 The water is unpleasant but doesn’t hurt them or browbeat them.
 The shock should stop their urination long enough to get them outside to finish.
 Then, of course, you must praise them for going outdoors.